TUDelft-books/CSBB-textbook/book/Quarter1/Week1_5.md

 ### Learning goals

--	Students can describe the concept of a stakeholder and why this is relevant in the context of research
+-	Describe the concept of a stakeholder and why this is relevant in the context of research

--	Students should be able to identify stakeholders in different situations
+-	Identify stakeholders in different situations

--	Students know the influence of stakeholders on their actions
+-	Understand the influence of stakeholders on their actions

--	Students understand their own responsibility towards (different types of) stakeholders
+-	Understand their  responsibility towards (different types of) stakeholders

--	Students are able to to make decisions and actions with active consideration of the stakeholders’ influence

--	Students understand how different audiences are different stakeholders, and the different characteristics that define these audiences
+-	Understand how different audiences are different stakeholders, and the different characteristics that define these audiences

--	Students know how to present information to stakeholders

 ## Workshop: Stakeholder Panel

 This workshop will be a stakeholder panel.
-Students will define interesting statement and several questions.
+Students will define interesting statements and several questions.
 Panel members may include education experts, researchers, industry representatives, patient advocates and insurance companies.

+### Key concepts
+-   Who are the stakeholders in their project?
+-   What do they found important?

 ### Learning goals

-Understand different perspectives of why people engage or participate.
+-   Understand different perspectives of why people engage or participate.
 Their hopes and desires.
+-   Present information in effective ways to various stakeholders
+-   Make decisions and actions with the active consideration of the stakeholders' influence

 ## Group activity of the week